 Customer service is mentioned in 42% of all positive reviews, and it’s no surprise that it’s an important part of the process for consumers.

 How important customer service is to get good reviews actually varies by industry, with it being most important in the Home and Garden sector.
-This may be because they are often dealing with larger items that are harder to visualise online, therefore leading to more questions that need to be answered and sometimes a more complex fulfilment process.
+This may be because they are often dealing with larger items that are harder to visualize online, therefore leading to more questions that need to be answered and sometimes a more complex fulfillment process.

 If you work in a sector where customer service is a key part of the process, it may be wise to train your customer service team to ask happy customers to leave a review.
 This can work well because they will have established a more personal relationship with the customer.
 Making it more likely that the customer will take the time to leave a review.